acoshift/http-caching-guide/README.md

 ## Cache Revalidation

-> Last-Modified and ETag can be use for conditional requests, but not include in this article.
+> Last-Modified and ETag can be used for conditional requests, but not included in this article.

-When `Cache-Control` set to `no-cache`, at least one of these headers must be set to trigger cache revalidation.
+When `no-cache` directive is used, at least one of these headers must be set to trigger cache revalidation.

 ### Last-Modified

-Time that resource last modified.
+Time that the resource has been last modified.

-Normally use for static file, file server.
+Normally used for static files.

 ```text
 Last-Modified: <day-name>, <day> <month> <year> <hour>:<minute>:<second> GMT